 - Click here for the NETS-T pre-admission self-assessment.

 The candidates for Technology Specialist Endorsement must provide documentation (a) that they hold an Illinois teaching license; and (b) that they have passed the Illinois Test of Basic Skills within five years of admission if licensed prior to July 1, 1988, or not licensed in the state of Illinois.
 If an individual has taken and passed the Illinois Test of Basic Skills for a license that was issued after July 1, 1988, she/he does not need to retake the Illinois Test of Basic Skills when applying for a subsequent endorsement.
 The Illinois Test of Basic Skills is the only test that satisfies this requirement.
 Applicants who do not wish to seek endorsement must submit a signed statement indicating they are not interested in obtaining the endorsement.

 (Effective July 1, 2004)

-Beginning July 1, 2004, students who complete the TIE Master's or C.A.S. programs may choose to apply for the Technology Specialist Endorsement (K-12).
+Beginning July 1, 2004, students who complete the TIE Master's program may choose to apply for the Technology Specialist Endorsement (K-12).
 Candidates for endorsement must also hold a valid Illinois teaching license; pass the required state tests, including the Illinois Test of Basic Skills, the Illinois Assessment of Professional Teaching Skills (APT Special, for grades K-12), and the Illinois Content Area Test for Technology Specialist; and submit a completed application through the National College of Education.